cleavr/cleaverdocs/content/documentation/services.md

 ## Configure services
 Some services allow you to configure settings, such as **PHP** and **NGINX**.
 To edit, click on the wrench icon.
-This section is often used for PHP as PHP's default settings are set low and may block certain things - such as uploading files sizes larger than 2 mb.
+This section is often used for PHP as PHP's default settings are set low and may block certain things - such as [uploading files sizes larger than 2 mb](/guides/wordpress-upload-limits).

-## Repair Server

-If you're running into issues with your server, you can try the **Repair Server** option which will run through checks and update settings, such as file permission settings, to make sure Cleavr has appropriate permissions to perform basic operations on your server.